i4x/-/README.md

 # Yet Another Repository of Schemas
 This will include some schemas, that I happen to come across.
-Check out [wiki](https://github.com/i4x/ooio/wiki).